I wrote! Reader NotesGo to section

 Get to know the life of Jorge “El Gordo” Porcel, a star of our show.
 Its beginnings, the fame, the relationship with the Black Olmedo and much more.

 Fat Porcel, whose real name was Jorge Raúl, was born in Buenos Aires in 1936.
 In 1957, at the age of 21, he made a living doing imitations in a restaurant in Barracas.
-He lived in the tumbos, pulling out some mango, until one day he appeared in the bowling alley Juan Carlos Mareco .
-Surprised by the ability of this unknown imitator, he recommended him for the radio program “La revista dislocada”.
+He lived at the tombos, taking out some mango, until one day Juan Carlos Mareco appeared at the bowling alley.
+Surprised by the ability of that unknown impersonator, he recommended him for the radio program “The Dislocated Magazine” .
 That recommendation changed his life: his companions would be Mario Sapag, Carlitos Balá and Nelly Beltrán .

-As he was breaking it on the radio, he started studying acting.
-In 1962 he filmed the first of his more than fifty films: Disloque in Mar del Plata.
-In the late seventies and throughout the eighties came the companion who would transform the duo into a myth: “the Black” Olmedo – Yeah .
-In those films the plot could range from the army to vampires, what was never missing was light humor and high sexual content.
+Since he was breaking her on the radio , he started studying acting.
+In 1962 he filmed the first of his more than fifty films: Disloque en Mar del Plata .
+In the late seventies and throughout the eighties came the companion who would transform the duo into a myth: “the Negro” Olmedo .
+In those films the plot could range from the army to the vampires, what was never lacking was light humor and high sexual content.

-In 1965 he was part of the first cast of a program that would remain in the retina of all Argentines: Operation Ja-Ja (led by the Sofovich brothers).
-But it is in 1972 that he began to write his name in the history of Argentine TV in capital letters: he joined the table of Controversy in the bar.
-In the 1980s, Polemic… and Don Mateo’s Hairdresser would exceed 60 rating points.
+In 1965 he was part of the first cast of a program that would remain in the retina of all Argentines: Operation Ja-Ja (directed by the Sofovich brothers) .
+But it is in 1972 that he begins to write in capital letters his name in the history of Argentine TV: he joins the Polemica table in the bar .
+In the 1980s, Polemic ... and Don Mateo's Barber would exceed 60 rating points.